JuliaLang/www_old.julialang.org/blog/_posts/2017-08-29-Hamiltonian-Indirect-Inference.md

 The AR(2) process of the first differences can be summarized by: \
 Given a series Y, it is the first difference of the first difference.
 The so called "change in the change" of Y at time t.
 The second difference of a discrete function can be interpreted as the second derivative of a continuous function, which is the "acceleration" of the function at a point in time t.
 In this model, we want to capture the "acceleration" of the logarithm of return.

-The AR(2) process of the original variables is needed to capture the effect of ρ.
+The AR(2) process of the original variables is needed to capture the effect of $\rho$.
 It turned out that the impact of ρ was rather weak in the AR(2) process of the first differences .
 That is why we need a second auxiliary model.

 I will now describe the required steps for the estimation of the parameters of interest in the stochastic volatility model with the Dynamic Hamiltonian Monte Carlo method.
 First we need a callable Julia object which gives back the logdensity and the gradient in DiffResult type.
 After that, we write a function that computes the density, then we calculate its gradient using the ForwardDiff package in a wrapper function.